Learning Rate Matters: Vanilla LoRA May Suffice for LLM Fine-tuning

 \section{Acknowledgements}

-This work was supported in part by National Science and Technology Council, Taiwan, R.O.C., under grant 113-2628-E-001 -003 -MY4, and by National Taiwan University and Academia Sinica Innovative Joint Program, under grant AS-NTU-114-06.
+This work was supported in part by National Science and Technology Council, Taiwan, R.O.C., under grant 113-2628-E-001-003-MY4, and by National Taiwan University and Academia Sinica Innovative Joint Program, under grant AS-NTU-114-06.
+We thank the authors of prior LoRA studies for open-sourcing their work, and all contributors to the official PEFT package for their detailed documentation, continued maintenance, and prompt handling of issues.
 Y.-A. Lee would like to thank the academic training and support received from the Data Science Degree Program at NTU and Academia Sinica, as well as the NTU Overseas Internship Program and IBM Research.